 INDIGENOUS INSTITUTE OF THE AMERICAS

-The Indigenous Institute of the Americas is a 501 (C) 3 nonprofit organization located in Plano, Texas.
-We are all volunteers including our Council, Advisors, Elders, Youth and International Ambassadors who are all American Indian, Indigenous people to Central and South America, or have a deep conviction to learning about and preserving our history and life ways.
+The Indigenous Institute of the Americas is a 501 (C) 3 nonprofit organization located in Plano, Texas but serving across the Americas.
+Our all volunteer Council, Advisors, Elders, Youth and International Ambassadors are American Indian, Indigenous people to Central and South America, or have a deep conviction to learning about and preserving our history and life ways.
 Our Council is dedicated to collecting, preserving and disseminating accurate information about the diversity and similarities of our cultures.
-Our organization is recognized for its Seed Ambassador program, the Indigenous Grocery Store, Mobile Educational Community training (MEC training) and our annual event, Santa Fe Days in the Park.
+Our organization is recognized for its Seed Ambassador program, the Indigenous Grocery Store (renamed Neh Sha Market), Mobile Educational Community training (MEC training) and our annual event, Santa Fe Days in the Park.

-Santa Fe Days provides our organization with the opportunity, once a year, to bring our Purpose, Mission and Vision together so that our Native American Indian culture can be understood by the general public.
+Santa Fe Days annual event provides our organization with the opportunity to bring our Purpose, Mission and Vision together so that our Native American Indian culture can be understood by the general public.
 As we grow the event, so too will be continued opportunities for cultural education and demonstrations.

 OUR ANNUAL EVENT IS COMING SOON.
 ANY QUESTIONS?